ericsryan/techdegree_project_6/README.md

 Mineral Details-A page displaying the name, photograph, and mineral details can be accessed from the mineral catalog.

 Random Mineral-The user may go to the random mineral page to view a mineral selected at random.
 A new mineral may be requested from that page.

+Routing Uses Slugs-URLs are readable.
+Slugs are automatically generated when a mineral is created and the slugs are used for URL routing.

 Thanks Kenneth Love, Chris Howell, Zachary Jackson, Jordan Hoover, and the rest of Team Treehouse!